Geosyntec/StormPiper/docs/md/1_Introduction.md

 ### Subbasins

-a Subbasin is a geographical area that drains into a particular receiving water or collection system node.
+A Subbasin is a geographical area that drains into a particular receiving water or collection system node.
 In addition to reporting facility performance, the tool reports metrics on a subbasin level.

 The subbasins used in this tool have been developed by the City of Tacoma.
 They are summarized in [@Tbl:subbasins].
 Subbasins are referenced by a unique subbasin code using the subbasin code prefix shown in [@Tbl:subbasins].
 For example, the first subbasin that is part of the Flett Creek Basin would be `FL_01`.